 And here I am, with yet another American pie recipe, straight from the US, and intended to be the sweet culmination of our Friendsgiving Dinner – an evening of all-American food traditions, from turkey to stuffing to sweet potato mash with marshmellows (yuk).
-However, as I was assured by my American fellows, one does not make a pumpkin pie without the original canned pumpkin puree and a proper pie crust.
-Unfortunately, you can’t get either of those in Germany (or maybe you could if you looked at the right places) so a plan B was required.
-The former was sent in a care package from John’s Mamazon which due to last minute order did not arrive in time so the whole pumpkin pie baking event had to be postponed till Christmas.
+However, as I was assured by my American fellows, one does not make a pumpkin pie without canned pumpkin puree and a proper pie crust.
+Unfortunately, you can’t get either of those in Germany on short notice so we needed plan B!
+Luckily, J’s Mum’s care package with Wegman’s Pumpkin Puree arrived just in time!
+However, with a little extra effort, you can make your own pumpkin puree, see below.

-Friendsgiving was a magnificent feast nonetheless, but that’s another story for another time.
-Now we want pie.
-So fast forward to the night before Christmas and into my kitchen.
-With the pumpkin puree problem solved, we could now tackle the pie crust conundrum.
-After a thorough internet research and vivid discussion, I settled on a combination of two recipes.
-So here it is, the ultimate, super flaky, buttery and tender pie crust recipe that satisfies even the high expectations of Mister JC.
+Our Friendsgiving was a magnificent feast, but that’s another story for another time.
+Next step: the perfect pie crust.
+After thorough research and vivid discussion, we settled on a combination of two recipes.
+Ladies and gentlemen, here it is / the ultimate, super flaky, buttery and tender pie crust that satisfies even the high expectations of my ride-or-die J.

 THE RECIPE